drien/jquery-flipster/README.md

     nav: false,
     // [true|false|'before'|'after']
-    // If not false, Flipster will build an unordered list of the items.
+    // If not false, Flipster will build an unordered list of the items
-    // Values true or 'before' will insert the navigation before the items, 'after' will append the navigation after the items.
+    // Values true or 'before' will insert the navigation before the items, 'after' will append the navigation after the items

     navButtons: false,
     // [true|false]
     // If true, Flipster will insert Previous / Next buttons